syncfusion-content/wpf-docs/wpf/TimePicker/Formatting.md

 ## Specifying format for the TimeSelector

-We can allow the user to select only the particular hour, minutes, seconds or meridiem value from the [SfTimeSelector](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimeSelector.html) by using the [SelectorFormatString](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimePicker~SelectorFormatString.html) property.
-By default, the hour, minutes and meridiem value selector is enabled in the `SfTimeSelector`.
+We can allow the user to select the pair of hour, minutes, seconds and meridiem selector or any single selector cell from the [SfTimeSelector](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimeSelector.html) by using the [SelectorFormatString](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimePicker~SelectorFormatString.html) property.
+The default value of `SelectorFormatString` property is `"h:mm tt"` and the hour, minutes and meridiem value selector is enabled in the `SfTimeSelector`.

 {% tabs %}
 {% highlight xaml %}